Why read this? : We share quick, easy and free ways to do informal market research. Learn how to put your observation and listening skills

 - When you review the agreement on your IT services, can you talk us through the way you identify suppliers?
 What steps do you take?
 Where do you look?
 Where do you gather information?

 - When you have a short-list of suppliers, can you explain how you decide between them?
 What criteria do you use?
 How formal is the process?
 Who else do you involve?
 And, who makes the final decision?

-- If you have two suppliers that seem to offer a similar level of quality and price, how do you then decide between those them?
+- If 2 suppliers seem to offer a similar level of quality and price, how do you decide between them?
 What other criteria would influence your decision?

 There’s a reason for that.

 “Why” is actually a fairly provocative way to start a question.
 It puts people on the spot to justify and explain, so it can feel threatening.
 You need to have led up to a why question, so the respondent feels comfortable answering it.
 It’s not that you can’t ask “why” questions, more you need to ask them in an unthreatening way.

 Remember, part of the aim of qualitative research is to get the respondent to open up and share lots of information.
 It can help to include exploratory question types to do this.

 So, rather than direct questions, you’ll see we use question types like “can you talk through the way you …” and “if .. how do you then decide …”.